 Step 1: Conduct Market Research

-Before initiating a procurement action, the Program Office must perform due diligence in assessing what products or services already exist.
-The purpose of market research is to ensure that the “best value” is identified for procurement actions greater than $100,000 throughout the acquisition process, from development throughout the lifecycle of the system.
+Before initiating a procurement action, the Program Office must assess what products or services already exist.
+Market research aims to ensure that the “best value” is identified for procurement actions greater than $100,000 throughout the acquisition process, from development throughout the system’s lifecycle.